SEC Football Power Rankings: Week 4

 2. Georgia Bulldogs

-It's not bad when you've got the youngest team in the SEC, have an off-game against a division foe with a dynamic offense and still win by 14 points.
+It's not bad when you've got the youngest team in the SEC, have an off game against a division foe with a dynamic offense and still win by 14 points.

 That's where the Georgia Bulldogs are as a program.
-Coach Kirby Smart's elite recruiting in the past two classes has led to a strong, deep, talent-filled Bulldogs roster, and there are plenty of reasons to be excited about where the team is.
+Coach Kirby Smart's elite recruiting in the past two classes has led to a strong and deep roster, and there are plenty of reasons to be excited about where the team is.

 This is a young group that's only going to get better, too.

-No, Saturdays' 43-29 win over Mizzou wasn't the prettiest, but it is going to look just fine in the win column, anyway.
+No, Saturday's 43-29 win over Mizzou wasn't the prettiest, but it is going to look just fine in the win column, anyway.
 The Bulldogs played 13 true freshmen against the Tigers and still won by double digits.
 They also improved the pass rush, forced turnovers against Drew Lock and won when the offense wasn't at its best.

 If anything, Saturday provides a teaching moment for Smart, and DawgNation's Connor Riley noted the third-year coach has been up to that challenge so far.

 "As Smart has shown, he's great at making adjustments and small tweaks," Riley wrote.
 "This Georgia team is very talented but it also has a lot of room to get better.
-That's a situation that any good coach should relish, and you can bet that Smart is going to tinker and tweak with this team so it can reach it's potential."
+That's a situation that any good coach should relish, and you can bet that Smart is going to tinker and tweak with this team so it can reach its potential."

 Whether this team is on a collision course for a national championship game repeat battle against Alabama remains to be seen.
 But even with all the losses from last year's team, the Bulldogs are among those who look like they've got a shot, along with Clemson, Ohio State and Oklahoma.

 There aren't many teams as talented as UGA.
-If the Bulldogs can put everything together, they're going to be a hard team with which to deal as the season matures.
+If the Bulldogs can put everything together, they're going to be a hard team to deal with.

 1. Alabama Crimson Tide